saisai/golang-book/quickstart.rst

 ~~~~~~~~

 Repeating certain process is a common requirement in programming.
 The
-repeatation a process aiming a result is called iteration.
+repeatation process aiming a result is called iteration.
 In Go, the
 iteration is performed by using the `for` loop block.

 In the previous section about variable, we printed the `Hello, World!`